f5devcentral/f5-agility-labs-containers/docs/class3/labinfo.rst

 Lab Setup
 ~~~~~~~~~

-Here is the setup we will leverage to work on the RedHat OpenShift environment
+Here is the setup we will leverage to work on the RedHat OpenShift environment.
-or to connect to an existing environment on the Ravello F5 Blueprint

 In the existing environment, here is the setup you're working within: